-When Jennifer announced she was pregnant again in the Spring of 1998, the couple realized they were going to need more space than the Lawrenceville, Georgia, house they were currently living in and bought a new home at 4515 Bogan Gates Drive in the exclusive Atlanta suburb of Buford.
+When Jennifer announced she was pregnant again in the Spring of 1998, the couple realized they were going to need more space than their Lawrenceville, Georgia, home and bought a new home at 4515 Bogan Gates Drive in the exclusive Atlanta suburb of Buford.
 It was here they would bring home their second son, Dillon Corbin, in January 1999.

 Good Bart, Bad Bart

 Most mornings during the summer months, Bart would take his wife and sons to her father’s houseboat moored at the Sunrise Cover Marina before heading off to work.
 Bart would join his family for a cruise to Italy or the Caribbean at least once every year.

 While school was in session, Jennifer spent her days volunteering at the boys’ schools and serving as a member of the PTA.
 On the days she wasn’t needed, she often spent a few hours hanging out with neighbor Kelly.